 Corporate political spending

-Wells Fargo does not use corporate funds for any candidate campaign funds including candidate campaign committees, political parties, caucuses, or independent expenditure committees.
+Wells Fargo does not use company money or resources to influence any U.S. domestic or foreign candidate elections, including assisting candidate campaign committees, political parties, caucuses or independent expenditure or other political committees, or any other type of election related activity.
 The prohibition against using Wells Fargo company funds for electioneering activities includes, but is not limited to, groups organized under IRS Sections 501(c)(4), 501(c)(6), or 527.
 If, in the future, we change our policy on independent expenditures we will disclose those expenditures in our semiannual report of political disbursements and related activities, and also present them to the Board of Directors for review.

 Participation in trade association and independent groups